 If you’re thinking about getting your product FIPS 140-2 validated, you know the benefits that validation provides.
 But along with the considerable perks you’ve heard about, there is lots of erroneous information floating around.
 Unless you do your homework, you may fall into a minefield or two that could result in major setbacks in time and cost.

 Today I thought I’d dispel those myths.
 Here we go.

 1. We can get FIPS 140-2 validated in a few months.

 Not true.
 There are many steps you have to go through, technical requirements that must be met, that you cannot skip or accelerate.
 In fact, if you don’t plan ahead and know what to expect up front, getting FIPS 140-2 validated could take longer than the average nine to twelve month timeframe.
-We’ve had clients tell us it took 18 to 24 months for their validation.
+We’ve had companies tell us it took 18 to 24 months for their validation.
 When that happens, not only do your development costs skyrocket, but you’re losing revenue you could be generating with a validated product.

 2. We need to budget millions to be FIPS 140-2 Validated.

 Yes, there are considerable costs associated to get FIPS 140-2 validated; such as the lab, consultant, government fees, and of course your own internal team and development costs.
 No, it should not cost you millions, and if someone told you that, it’s because they were not prepared for the process.
 It’s important that you scope the timeline and deliverables so you don’t incur additional costs.

 3. Custom hardware makes getting FIPS 140-2 validated prohibitive.

 Careful planning will help you make the right decisions from both a technical and business perspective regarding what custom hardware you need.
 There are well-designed, highly secure hardware solutions that are not complex or expensive; even commercially available solutions that can be modified to the standard without a lot of R&D cost.